-We are responsible for making sure that Australia meets its obligations under the Hague Convention (number 33) on Protection of Children and Co-operation in respect of Intercountry Adoption available on the Hague Conference on Private International Law website.
+We are responsible for making sure that Australia meets its obligations under the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.

 Australia has arrangements with a number of countries.

-National Intercountry Adoption Advisory Group Meeting - 29 April 2013
+Closure of the National Intercountry Adoption Advisory Group

-Delegation visit - Thailand, India and China - June 2013
+Delegation visit – Philippines, South Korea, Taiwan and Hong Kong – August 2013

-The delegation will also meet with the Australian embassies or consulates in each country to discuss immigration and citizenship matters and the management of intercountry adoption applications, where relevant.
+He also met with Australian officials in each country to discuss immigration and citizenship matters and the management of intercountry adoption applications.